BoevaLab/ASAP/README.md

 ## Features

 * Data Processing: Create datasets for whole-genome and peak-based analysis with support for blacklists and unmappable regions.
-* Model Training: Train convolutional neural networks (e.g., ConvNext DCNN) on genomic data with customizable chromosome splits for training and validation.
+* Model Training: Train deep neural networks (e.g., ConvNext DCNN) on genomic data with customizable chromosome splits for training and validation.
 * Model Evaluation: Evaluate model performance on peak and whole-genome datasets, including robustness testing.
 * Prediction: Export model predictions and predict SNV effects on ATAC-seq data.
 * Scalability: Support for multi-GPU training and efficient data handling.